AxonIQ/extension-postgresql/README.md

-# AxonIQ Framework - PostgreSQL Extension
+# Axoniq Framework - PostgreSQL Extension

 This repository provides an extension to the [Axon Framework](https://github.com/AxonFramework/AxonFramework), for using it with PostgreSQL.
 It does so by providing a dedicated Event Storage solution for event-driven and event sourcing